-If you want to avoid have a spot on your wedding day then it's all about the prep.
+If you want to avoid waking up with a spot on your wedding day then it's all about the prep.
 Get yourself into a routine weeks, if not months, before the big day to ensure your skin is thoroughly cleansed and looked after to minimise the chance of a spot appearing overnight.
 But, if you do get a blemish on your wedding day, keep reading to find out how to get rid of spots fast.

 How do I help to prevent spots?